Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 |---|---|---|

-| up to 10 kWp | 7.78 cents per kWh | 12.34 cents per kWh |
+| up to 10 kWp | 7.70 ct/kWh | 12.22 ct/kWh |

-| 10 to 40 kWp | 6.73 cents per kWh | 10.35 cents per kWh |
+| 10 to 40 kWp | 6.66 cents per kWh | 10.24 ct/kWh |

-| 40 to 100 kWp | 5.50 cents per kWh | 8.29 cents per kWh |
+| 40 to 100 kWp | 5.44 ct/kWh | 10.24 ct/kWh |

-| Feed-in rates apply for 20 years from the date of commissioning (plus the remainder of the commissioning year).
-The next semi-annual reduction of 1% is scheduled for August 1, 2026.
-Systems with a capacity of 25 kWp or more are subject to a direct marketing requirement.
-For systems commissioned after February 25, 2025, the provisions of the Solar Peak Act also apply (no feed-in tariff during hours with negative electricity exchange prices, but an extension at the end of the subsidy period). | ||
+| Feed-in rates apply for 20 years from the date of commissioning (plus the remainder of the commissioning year) and for systems commissioned between August 1, 2026, and January 31, 2027.
+The semi-annual reduction of approximately 1% took effect on August 1, 2026; the next reduction will take effect on February 1, 2027.
+Systems with a capacity of ≥ 25 kWp are subject to a direct marketing requirement.
+For systems commissioned on or after February 25, 2025, the provisions of the Solar Peak Act also apply.
+Source: Section 48 of the EEG 2023, Federal Network Agency, as of August 2026. | ||

 The German recycling system for photovoltaics operates under the ElektroG, which has also covered PV modules since October 2015.
 Manufacturers and importers are required by the EAR Foundation to take back and recycle the modules.
-Private individuals can drop off end-of-life modules at municipal recycling centers—free of charge, provided the quantities are typical for household use (according to LAGA 31 A, this amounts to 20 to 50 used modules).
+Private individuals can drop off end-of-life modules at municipal recycling centers—free of charge, provided the quantities are typical for household use (according to LAGA 31 A, this amounts to 20 to 50 end-of-life modules).

 How much does it cost to dismantle a rooftop solar system?